California parents starved 13 children, taunted them with pie: prosecutor

 RIVERSIDE, Calif.
-(Reuters) - The California parents accused of imprisoning their 13 children in the family’s squalid home beat, starved and chained them to their beds for years, taunting them with apple pie, according to a prosecutor on Thursday who called it a case of “human depravity.”
+(Reuters) - The California parents accused of imprisoning their 13 children in the family’s squalid home had beaten, starved and chained the victims to their beds for years, taunting them with apple pie, according to a prosecutor on Thursday who called it a case of “human depravity.”

 “A case like that sticks with you and haunts you,” Hestrin said.
 “Sometimes in this business you are faced with human depravity, and that’s what we have here.”